-How is it that successful people can often feel like fraud?
-The truth about feeling like a fake and how to overcome it!

-> How is it that successful people can often feel like a fraud?
-Despite clear evidence that you are doing well you still have that nagging feeling that at any moment someone is going to tap you on the shoulder and say “We need to have a chat.
-You’re out of your depth aren’t you.
+How is it that successful people can often feel like a fraud?
+Despite clear evidence that you are doing well, you still have that nagging feeling that at any moment, someone will tap you on the shoulder and say, “We need to chat.
+You’re out of your depth, aren’t you?
 You shouldn’t be here.”
 If you feel like an imposter, you’re in good company.
-The symptomatic feelings of inadequacy has been felt by extremely accomplished public figures too, from John Steinbeck to Meryl Streep.
-Find out below how you can combat imposter syndrome and feel confident, clear and sure of yourself!
+The symptomatic feelings of inadequacy have also been touched by highly accomplished public figures from John Steinbeck to Meryl Streep.
+Find out how to combat imposter syndrome below and feel confident, clear and sure of yourself!

->

-> What is Imposter Syndrome?
+What is Imposter Syndrome?